newcastle-living-lab/cosmos/README.md

 # Attributions

-> Where used, emojis designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
+Where used, emojis are designed by [OpenMoji](https://openmoji.org/) – the open-source emoji and icon project.
 License: [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/#)

 For other projects, see `package.json` files in `client` and `server` directories.